UPDATE 1-Analyst Mike Mayo returns to Wells Fargo, covering bank stocks

 By David Henry

-NEW YORK, June 12 Mike Mayo, a prominent bank analyst who became unemployed in February when his brokerage shut down, has a new job at Wells Fargo & Co.
+NEW YORK, June 12 (Reuters) - Mike Mayo, a prominent bank analyst who became unemployed in February when his brokerage shut down, has a new job at Wells Fargo & Co.

 The San Francisco-based lender hired Mayo to make calls on large-cap bank stocks in its securities business, according to a statement released on Monday.